 The East Blue Hill Village Improvement Association owns and maintains the facilities at the village park and boat launch area.
-Fees collected are used to maintain and improve the ramp, access road, and the parking area.
+Fees collected are used to maintain and improve the ramp, access road, and the parking area, and to support the activities of the VIA.
 Users who keep their boats at the ramp or use the ramp during the season must register their watercraft and pay ramp fees.

 General Rules Associated With Use of the Park and Ramp

 Please be advised that use of the park and harbor ramp are entirely at YOUR OWN RISK and EBHVIA assumes NO LIABILITY for any property kept, left at or maintained at the town park.
-You are responsible for making certain that your property is kept in a safe location given that multiple uses of the park occur, ranging from commercial fisherman activities, boat launches, boat haul-outs and other activities that are taking place, sometimes simultaneously.
+You are responsible for making certain that your property is kept in a safe location.

 All dinghies and kayaks kept at the village park must have and exhibit a current sticker.
-Those boats and watercraft of any kind or nature left at the Park that do not display a current valid EBHVIA sticker will be considered abandoned, unclaimed and/or mislaid property and removed by EBHVIA from the Park for safety reasons and to reduce obstruction/congestion at said facilities.
-Property removed from the Park for failure to display current use stickers can be retrieved by contacting the EBHVIA and paying storage fees/costs permitted by law.
-Maine law governing abandoned property shall apply and EBHVIA assumes no liability for such property.
-Storage fees for non-complying and/or non-stickered/non-registered watercraft, vessels and/or property (boat trailers, vehicles, equipment, etc.) will be imposed based on a current schedule of $2.00 per each linear foot of boat, trailer and/or property length/ per day or as may otherwise be charged by commercial storage companies.
-By your signature below agreeing to the Rules imposed by EBHVIA, you hereby authorize EBHVIA to remove any property left at the EBHVIA park and ramp facilities that does not comply with EBHVIA rules as articulated herein and which shall be treated as abandoned property.
+Any boats or watercraft of any kind left at the park that do not display a current valid EBHVIA sticker will be considered abandoned, unclaimed or mislaid property and removed by EBHVIA from the park for safety reasons and to reduce obstruction and congestion.
+Property removed from the park for failure to display current use stickers can be retrieved by contacting the EBHVIA and paying storage costs permitted by law.
+Maine law governing abandoned property will apply and EBHVIA assumes no liability for this property.
+Storage fees for unregistered or non-complying watercraft or other property (boat trailers, vehicles, equipment, etc.) will be imposed based on a current schedule of $2.00 per each linear foot of boat, trailer or property length/ per day or as may otherwise be charged by commercial storage companies.
+By your signature below agreeing to the rules imposed by EBHVIA, you authorize EBHVIA to remove any property left at the EBHVIA park and ramp facilities that does not comply with EBHVIA rules stated here and which will be treated as abandoned property.

-- Please park only on designated gravel parking area.
-(Please do not park on the grass or drive upon it especially in wet conditions.)
+- Please park only on the designated gravel parking area.
+Please do not park on the grass or drive on it, especially in wet conditions.
 If the designated parking area is occupied, please park on the street.

-- Boats and/ or trailers may not be left overnight at the park.
+- No boats and or trailers may be left overnight at the park.

 - Outhaul placement must be approved by the Ramp Committee.
-Existing outhauls and dinghies must not block the ramp or the approach to the ramp at anytime.
+Outhauls and dinghies must not block the ramp or the approach to the ramp.

 - Outhauls must be to the north of the ramp (right side facing the water.)
-Please take care in placing your outhaul (once approved) so that dinghies do not drift over the launching area at any time.
+Please take care in placing your outhaul (once approved) so that dinghies do not drift over the launching area.

 All dinghies and kayaks must be removed from the Park from NOVEMBER 30th through APRIL 1st.
-Items left after November 30 will be removed from the Park and can be retrieved by contacting EBHVIA with payment of penalty fine.
+Items left after November 30 will be removed from the Park and can be retrieved by contacting EBHVIA with payment of towing and storage fees.

 There will be be no commercial use of the Park and its facilities unless approved by the EBHVIA.